 So, the doorbell cameras except for the Google Nest Hello Video Doorbell record the main events (movements of someone) and that’s enough I think for the doorbell cameras.

-Because the doorbell cameras are not designed like the security cameras that record all the events of 24 hours and that’s why if you look for the doorbell that can also record like the security camera you should choose the Nest Hello Doorbell.
+Because the doorbell cameras are not designed like the security cameras that record all the events in 24 hours and that’s why if you look for a doorbell that can also record like the security camera you should choose the Nest Hello Doorbell.